 Jason served as the Oceania representative on our International Development Committee before joining the board in 2017.
-Jason is a highly experienced administrator within the sport, particularly in his native Australia where he holds the position of President of Billiards Australia.
+Jason is a highly experienced administrator within the sport and has served as President of Billiards Australia.
 He is a WPBSA Billiards coach and examiner and is also a regular competitor in international events, with a highest match break of 228.
-He was appointed Managing Director in July 2019.
+He was appointed Managing Director of World Billiards in July 2019.

 Chris joined the board in July 2019.
 As a Class 1 Referee, he took charge of the World Championship final in 2016, and went on to become a referee examiner.
 Chris is also a member of the West of England Billiards and Snooker Foundation Management Team and has over 10 years’ experience in organising and promoting the game in his local area.
 As a regular player on the tour, he considers that his best performance came when he compiled three centuries in a single 90-minute match in the 2019 European Open.

 Darren Clark (Director)